-The application for the 2018-2019 program year is now closed.
-The deadline to apply for the 2019-2020 program year will be on December 1, 2018, and the online application will be available in late summer 2018.
+The deadline to apply for the 2019-2020 program year will be on November 15, 2018, and the online application will be available in late summer 2018.

 Please be sure to review both the instructions below and the frequently asked questions here prior to beginning your application.

 Please review these instructions before completing and submitting your application:

 - The Alfa Fellowship Program application must be submitted online no later than 11:59PM EST on November 15, and any supporting documents not submitted online or via email must arrive in hard copy by the same date.

 - You may log into, edit, and log out of your application at any time until you have clicked on the “Submit” button.
 Once an application has been submitted, it is considered final.
 Please make sure to click “Save” in each section you edit before exiting your application to ensure that all data is saved.

 - Prior to submitting your application, please be sure to review the information you provided very carefully by clicking on the “Print Version” tab.

 - Once you have submitted your application, you will not be permitted to log in, view or make any changes to the information you provided.
 However, if you submit the application ahead of the deadline, your recommenders will still be able to submit their letters until 11:59PM on November 15.